Tsuyoshi Sueyoshi is a seasoned life sciences expert known for his strong expertise in patent litigation and licensing.

 Tsuyoshi Sueyoshi is a partner of Yuasa and Hara in Tokyo.
 Dr Sueyoshi is well grounded in science and technology, and has experience in R&D of private businesses.
 His practice covers intellectual property and business transactions, especially patent litigation and licensing, as well as invalidation proceedings in low molecular compounds and biologics; technology-related disputes and negotiations; and pharmaceutical regulations for OTC/prescription drugs.

 Dr Sueyoshi represents domestic and international clients in Japanese courts for infringement cases; the Japan Patent Office (JPO) for invalidation trials; and the Japanese IP High Court for appeal cases regarding JPO decisions.
-His representations include the recent enlarged panel (“Grand Panel”) case of the IP High Court concerning inventive steps of a new active ingredient of hyperlipemia drug Crestor as well as Grand Panel case concerning a patent term extension of the anti-cancer drug Avastin and the subsequent Supreme Court case.
+His representations include the recent enlarged panel (Grand Panel) case of the IP High Court concerning inventive steps of a new active ingredient of hyperlipemia drug Crestor, as well as a Grand Panel case concerning a patent term extension of the anti-cancer drug Avastin, and the subsequent Supreme Court case.

-Dr Sueyoshi majored in chemistry at the Faculty of Science, University of Tokyo (BSc), and obtained his PhD studying physical chemistry, surface science and electron spectroscopy at the Graduate School of Science, University of Tokyo.
-He joined one of the largest chemical companies in Japan and worked in its R&D centrere for five years.
+Dr Sueyoshi majored in chemistry at the Faculty of Science, University of Tokyo (BSc); and obtained his PhD studying physical chemistry, surface science and electron spectroscopy at the Graduate School of Science, University of Tokyo.
+He joined one of the largest chemical companies in Japan and worked in its R&D centre for five years.
 Following his experience in patent prosecution practice under qualification for the JPO, he qualified as a Japanese lawyer.